IITDh-Robotics/DroneDash-23/docs/Troubleshooting.md

 order: 10
 ---

-# Troubleshooting
-Steps to troubleshoot some frequently encountered errors.

 - [RLException: [demo.launch] is neither a launch file in package [dronedash] nor is [dronedash] a launch file name](#rlexception-demo-launch-is-neither-a-launch-file-in-package-dronedash-nor-is-dronedash-a-launch-file-name)
 - [Resource not found: px4](#resource-not-found-px4)
 - [Failsafe mode activated](#failsafe-mode-activated)